Home Services Case Studies Blog About Contact Glossary

 What breaks as you add headcount

 Every sales hire adds deals that the founder doesn't have complete context on.
 Every new rep brings their own interpretation of what "qualified" means, what stage a deal belongs in, and what "close ready" looks like.
-Without explicit stage-gate criteria, those interpretations vary widely — and the pipeline becomes a collection of different people's optimism, not a reliable view of what's actually going to close.
+Without explicit stage-gate criteria, those interpretations vary widely.
+And the pipeline becomes a collection of different people's optimism, not a reliable view of what's actually going to close.

 The forecast doesn't get worse because your team is worse at selling.
 It gets worse because the system that was never really a system is now failing under load it was never designed to handle.